 In this lab you will measure the distance and time of freely falling masses, to the extent that this can be achieved in a lab where the air cannot be removed.
-This will allow you to assess whether masses accelerate, calculate this acceleration due to gravity, g, in Dallas, and assess the extent to which objects of different mass fall with the same acceleration.
+This will allow you to assess whether masses accelerate relative to the ground, calculate this acceleration due to gravity, g, in Dallas, and assess the extent to which objects of different mass fall with the same acceleration.